In this week’s video and post, I discuss how to deal with a partner who is continually rude and treats servers disrespectfully.

 - No eye contact at all when an employee is talking to a customer.

-- Ordering one at a time in a large group.
+- Ordering one thing at a time and making your server do repetitive trips.
+Especially when you are in a large group.

 - Blowing your nose in your table napkin and throwing your chewing gum in your water glass.

-- Asking a store clerk to go get you something that is not available on the floor and then leaving (after they have dug it out of storage) because it’s not fast enough for you.
+- Asking a store clerk to go get you something that is not available on the floor.
+Then leave before they return (after they have dug it out of storage) because it’s not fast enough for you.

-- Interrupting another customer for your own personal needs.
+- Interrupting another customer for your personal needs.

-Even if your server is the one who is rude to you, using a diplomatic approach and asking them if everything is alright, will help them to realize their behavior is not OK.
+If your server is the one who is rude to you, use a diplomatic approach when talking to them.
+Ask them if everything is alright.
+This will help them to realize their behavior is questionable.
 We all have bad days but taking it out on others is unacceptable.

-An apology goes a long way and owning your rudeness is the first step to improving your behavior with other people.
+An apology goes a long way.
+Owning your rudeness is the first step to improving your behavior with other people.

-If your partner tells you more than once that you need to be kinder to others, it would be wise to listen to them.
+Your partner might often tell you that you need to be kinder to others.
+It would be wise to listen to them.
 They are not saying it to be mean, they are saying it to help you.
-You may not always know how you come across in public but it is important to understand how other people perceive you.
+You may not always be aware of how you come across in public.
+However, it is important to understand how other people perceive you.

 Sybersue xo <3